hex7c0/mongodb-restore-cli/README.md

-  -o, --out [STRING]     Specifies the directory where get the backup (Default is ./) -t, --tar STRING       Extract files from a .tar file -m, --metadata         Set metadata of collections as Index, ecc -v, --version          Display the current version -h, --help             Display help and usage details
+  -o, --out [STRING]     Specifies the directory where get the backup (Default is ./) -t, --tar STRING       Extract files from a .tar file -m, --metadata         Set metadata of collections as Index, ecc -d, --drop             Drop every collection from the target database -v, --version          Display the current version -h, --help             Display help and usage details
 ```